Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Noncontiguous Setting

-Therefore, we conclude that agent $i$ does not envy agent $j$ up to one item and $A$ is EF1.
+which means that agent $i$ does not envy agent $j$ up to one item.
+Therefore, $A$ is EF1.

 Finally, we prove that the algorithm uses $O(mT)$ adjustments in total.
 Notice that the number of adjustments is upper bounded by the number of replacements.
-Since a replacement will make the valuation of the chosen agent for his item in the current layer strictly larger and there are at most $m$ distinct valuations of any agent for different items, the number of replacements throughout the algorithm for an agent in a certain layer is upper bounded by $m$.
-Therefore, there are at most $O(mT)$ adjustments. \end{proof}
+Since a replacement will make the valuation of the chosen agent for his item in the current layer strictly larger and there are at most $m$ distinct valuations of each agent for items, the number of replacements for each agent in a certain layer is at most $m$.
+Therefore, the number of adjustments is $\lceil T / n \rceil \cdot n \cdot m = O(mT)$ since there are $\lceil T / n \rceil$ layers. \end{proof}

-Notice that when valuations are further assumed to be identical, the agents share identical preferences for items.
-If the update of a layer is going to happen, the item belonging to the chosen agent in this layer must be the least valued one among all items in this layer as well as the new item.
-Thus after the replacement, each agent will prefer his item in this layer to the new item and no more replacements will be made in this layer.
-Therefore, the number of adjustments in round $t$ can be upper bounded by the number of layers, which is $O(t / n)$, and the number of adjustments required by the algorithm can be also upper bounded by $\sum_{t \in [T]} O(t / n) = O(T^2 / n)$.
-In some special cases such that $n = \Omega(T^{\alpha})$ for some $\alpha > 0$, it also allows us to establish an upper bound of $O(T^{2 - \alpha})$ for identical valuations.